How to make great TextExpander snippets (so that you will remember them)

 The trick is to format it nicely so it fits with your email default font.
 For that you will have to make sure you enable the "rich format" for your snippet (see screenshot)

-In addition, I always duplicate my citation snippets, start them with "ncite" (n stands for numbered) to have a version of the citation with a fill-in part that allows me to add a number.
+In addition, I always duplicate my citation snippets, start them with "ncite" ("n" indicating its numbered) to have a version of the citation with a fill-in part that allows me to add a number.

 The different results of the two versions can be seen in the next screenshot.
-The first one has been done with the standard "cite" snippet, while the second one has been produced by the "ncite" snippet, where I have chosen 1 for the number:
+The first one has been done with the standard "citeMC1" snippet, while the second one has been produced by the "nciteMC1" snippet, where I have chosen 3 for the number.

 I have written about that in more detail in a previous blog post called "My top TextExpander snippets for emails".